How can we become treatment-free without killing our bees?

 1) The system that I am using to select for bees in the era of varroa.

 2) The philosophy / reasoning behind that system.

 I definitely appreciate discussion/questions/ input/ corrections/ opinions, and you can feel free to email me at email@example.com or call to discuss.

 Here is my new system for identifying treatment-free colonies while keeping healthy bees.

 I don't refer to what I do as 'queen breeding'.
 It is more just stock selection.
 I am not trying to create a new strain based on a particular genetic trait, that I will maintain over time.
 Rather, I am replacing underperforming bees with ones that do well - hoping that my overall stock is improved over time.
 I also don't refer to myself as 'treatment-free', even though I raise queens from colonies that haven't required treatment.
-The main reason is I don't like the values associated with that term.
-I also feel strongly that animals that are sick and dying should be treated, so most of my operation does get managed to control for varroa (I just don't breed from those hives).
+The main reason I don’t use that term is I don't like the values associated with that term - it often is used to mean neglect/ lack of care.
+I feel strongly that honey bees deserve ethical consideration as animals, and that animals that are sick and dying should be treated.
+Most of my operation is managed to control for varroa (I just don't breed from those hives that have required treatment).